 Application software is designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user.
 It controls, monitors, interacts with, and enables many 3M innovative technologies, including medical coding applications for hospitals, digital impressioning for dental and orthodontia clinics, and mobile biometrics for law enforcement.
 Application software may run on smartphones, tablets, laptops or desktop computers, or may be embedded in special-purpose electronic hardware and systems.
 3M uses state-of-the-art tools and techniques to develop application software that is secure, easy-to-use, scalable and globally deployable.

 Pharmaceuticals can enhance and sometimes even save lives.
 It is important that they are delivered in the correct dose to the correct location at the correct time.
-3M has been a pioneer in the development of metered-dose inhalers (for delivering drugs to the respiratory tract) and transdermal patch systems.
+3M has been a pioneer in the development of metered-dose inhalers (for delivering drugs to the respiratory tract), transdermal patch systems for systemic delivery, and microstructured transdermal systems for intradermal drug delivery.
 Today, our expertise in formulation chemistries and drug delivery technologies is complemented with decades of experience in regulatory affairs, quality assurance, and precision manufacturing.

 Displays have become omnipresent in our daily lives – putting information and communication at our fingertips.
 At 3M, we develop a wide range of technology and products for displays to enhance the visual quality, reduce the energy consumption, protect display surfaces, keep information secure, and enhance the user interface.
 By combining our expertise in films, light management, adhesives, nanotechnology and microreplication, we develop solutions to enable the next generation of displays.

 As the world searches for new ways to generate and store energy, it turns to 3M technology.
 From consumer electronics to electric vehicles to flow batteries for grid storage and backup power for telecommunications towers; 3M’s battery and fuel cell technologies help to efficiently and reliably store and deliver energy when and where it’s needed.
 The company is a global leader in fuel cell and redox flow battery components, particularly in the design and manufacture of cost-effective membrane electrode assemblies.
-We are also active in the development of lithium ion materials for battery systems.
 In the photovoltaic industry, 3M is advancing technologies (including barrier films and Fresnel concentrator lenses) and supplying products such as very high-bond and conductive foil tapes.

 Pharmaceutical, food, and specialty chemical manufacturing demand components of the highest purity.
 To meet the rigorous standards of these and other industries―3M offers multiple liquid and gas filtration, separation, and purification options, including electret, membrane, carbon, and nonwoven fiber technologies.
 This expertise has been applied to 3M’s personal respirators and masks, consumer air filters for homes and cars, purifiers for pharmaceuticals, home water treatment systems, and other products.